Prashu7487/DHS-Documentation/dhs-docs/docs/setups/hadoop.md

 On startup, a DataNode connects to the Namenode and it responds to the requests from the Namenode for different operations.

-these are the commands to start all hadoop deamons at once, however you can always choose to start specific services by executing their respective executables.
+These are the commands to start all hadoop daemons at once, however you can always choose to start specific services by executing their respective executables.

-**Note:** we have given an script to start all hadoop and spark services at once from home directory in the additional section.
+**Note:** We have given scripts to start/stop all hadoop and spark services at once from home directory in the additional section.

 ```bash
  ~/hadoop/hadoop-3.4.1/sbin/start-all.sh